obiba/opal-doc/web-user-guide/administration/users-groups.rst

 Add User with Password
 ~~~~~~~~~~~~~~~~~~~~~~

 At least 6 characters are required for the user password.
-After a user has been added, a personal folder is added in the home folder of the Opal's
+After a user has been added, a personal folder is added in the home folder of the Opal's :ref:`file-system`.
-file system.

 Add User with Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~